 Shading can be used to give an otherwise flat looking object an appearance of volume.

-There are a lot of shading tutorial here on EasyDrawingTips going from the very basic stroke types to shading 3d Shapes to more complex objects.
+There are a lot of shading tutorial of varying difficult here on EasyDrawingTips going from the very basic stroke and simple 3d shapes to more complex objects.